TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 Try uploading their sample script and opening the serial monitor (`Menu -> Tools -> Serial Monitor` or `Shift-Cmd-M` or the top right Magnifying glass icon).
 You should see the thermocouple printing the temperatures onto the Serial Monitor.
 You could also show their timestamps by toggling the clock icon on the right.

 ### Tips & Tricks
-* If you want to use multiple MAX31855, you should let them share the same `DO` and `CLK` pins physically on the Arduino and give them the same `MAXDO` and `MAXCLK` in the code.
-Then, you can connect different `CS` pins to the Arduino, and assign them to different `MAXCS` in the code. e.g.
+* If you want to use multiple MAX31855, you should let them share the same `DO` and `CLK` pins physically on the Arduino and give them the same `MAXDO` and `MAXCLK` variables in the code.
+Then, you can connect different `CS` pins to the Arduino, and assign them to different `MAXCS` in the code.
+This way, you can free up some pins and connect to other sensors or modules.
+Below is an example implementation of multiple MAX31855s.
 ```c++
 #define MAXDO 2
 #define MAXCLK 3